 The revisions to this draft reflect changes made from the existing model.
 Any comments on this draft should be sent by email only to Jolie Matthews at jmatthews@naic.org.

-MODEL REGULATION TO IMPLEMENT THE ACCIDENT

-AND SICKNESS INSURANCE MINIMUM STANDARDS MODEL ACT
+MODEL REGULATION TO IMPLEMENT THE SUPPLEMENTARY AND SHORT-TERM HEALTH INSURANCE MINIMUM STANDARDS MODEL ACT

 Table of Contents